 INTERNET USE AND SAFETY

 It is Do Space’s mission to empower our community through technology access and education.
 To fulfill our mission, Do Space provides access to a broad range of information resources, including those available through the Internet.
 Use of the Internet at Do Space is a privilege not a right.
-We make the Internet service available as part of our mission to offer a broadly defined program of informational, educational, recreational and cultural enrichment opportunities for Do Space members.
+We make the Internet service available as part of our mission to offer a broadly defined program of informational, educational, recreational and cultural enrichment opportunities for Do Space users.

 The Internet is, in general, an unregulated medium of information and communication.
 Do Space does not monitor and has no control over the information provided through the Internet.
 Information on the Internet is not necessarily current, accurate or complete.
 While much valuable information is available on the Internet, some may be considered by our local community standards to be obscene, patently offensive or harmful, especially to minor children, as defined by applicable state and/or federal laws.
 Do Space must attempt to balance the desire for free unrestricted access to varying informational sources against the need to avoid material that may be harmful to minors or that violates community standards as defined by applicable state law and/or is obscene.
 For purposes of this policy, minors are defined to include all individuals under the age of 19 years.